Telecommunication-Telemedia-Assessment/AVT-ECoClass-VR/README.md

 ./download.sh
 ```

-Under Windows, where the download speed may be slower, you need to at first open a PowerShell, then temporarily bypass the execution policy of your PC for this PowerShell session and then execute the batch script:
+Under Windows, where the download speed could be slower, you need to at first open a PowerShell, then temporarily bypass the execution policy of your PC for this PowerShell session and then execute the batch script:

 ```bat
 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass